Skip to main content

 PRP therapy isolates platelets from the patient’s blood plasma, processes them, and re-injects them into the injury sites.
 Platelets are the healing components of your body, containing 10 Growth Factors to promote the growth of tissues.
 They also release chemical signals to attract healing cells from the blood and produce a web-like sticky structure called fibrin that supports the development of new tissues.

-Inserting platelets into the injury site accelerates the healing process.
-The procedure takes about 45 minutes to complete and is a popular treatment for orthopedic, spine, and sports injuries.
+Many patients report that inserting platelets into the injury site accelerates their healing process.
+The procedure takes about 45 minutes and is a popular treatment for orthopedic, spine, and sports injuries.

 Sources